 Accounting Standards Update (ASU) 2010-06, Fair Value Measurements and Disclosures (Topic 820) - Improving Disclosures about Fair Value Measurements (ASU 2010-06) requires, among other matters, separate reporting about purchases, sales, issuances, and settlements for Level 3 fair value measurements.
 For additional information on Level 3, see Note 3, Fair Value of Financial Instruments.
 In accordance with the provisions of ASU 2010-06, PGE adopted this requirement of ASU 2010-06 on January 1, 2011, which did not have a material impact on PGE's consolidated financial position, consolidated results of operations, or consolidated cash flows.
-All other requirements of ASU 2010-06 were adopted on January 1, 2010 in accordance with ASU 2010-06, which did not have a material impact on PGE's consolidated financial position, consolidated results of operations, or consolidated cash flows.
+All other requirements of ASU 2010-06 were adopted on January 1, 2010 in accordance with ASU 2010-06, which did not have a material impact on PGE's consolidated financial position, or consolidated position, consolidated financial position, or consolidated financial position, or consolidated financial position, consolidated financial positio cash flows.